McNubn/project2020/README.md

     else if petal_length > 4.8
     then specie = ‘Virginica’

-On the note of peudo-code algorithms to determine which Iris is which, the [Exploratory Data Analysis of IRIS Data Set Using Python](https://medium.com/@avulurivenkatasaireddy/exploratory-data-analysis-of-iris-data-set-using-python-823e54110d2d) Medium post also includes another version:
+This was not the only pseudo-code algorithm I came across, as the [Exploratory Data Analysis of IRIS Data Set Using Python](https://medium.com/@avulurivenkatasaireddy/exploratory-data-analysis-of-iris-data-set-using-python-823e54110d2d) Medium post also includes another version:

     if 0≤petal_length≤2 and 0≤petal_width≤0.7then setosa
     if 2≤petal_lenght≤5.2 and 1≤petal_length≤1.7 then versicolor
     else virginica

-I should also point out that it was this Medium post that made me aware of the possibility of slicing the dataframe into three smaller ones, one for each Iris type which I could then use for clearer plots.
-In my case I used this example to plot each iris type separately onto histograms and scatter plots, which different colours representing each iris type, thus making it easier to formulate conclusions.
+I should also point out that it was this Medium post that made me aware of the possibility of slicing the data frame into three smaller ones, one for each iris type which I could then use for clearer plots.
+In my case I used this example to plot each iris type separately onto histograms and scatter plots.
+This allowed me to specify different colours for each iris type, thus making the visualisation of the relationship clearer and easier for us to formulate conclusions.
 This post also made me aware of the existence of box plots and violin plots, which I was then able to study in more depth from Seaborn's documentation.

-Outside of more specific summary statistics and pseudo-code algorithms for determining which type an Iris falls under, a large amount of investigation into this data set has involved machine learning.
+Outside of more specific summary statistics and pseudo-code algorithms for determining which type a given iris falls under, a large amount of investigation into this data set has involved machine learning.
 For the purposes of this project, I did not go in this direction, although it is a logical next step, and something for me to explore in future.
-In fact, I happened to stumble across a [previous GMIT student's](https://github.com/RitRa/Project2018-iris) investigation into this data set, whereby they used scikit-learn to predict what type an Iris might be if it had any suggested measurements.
+In fact, I happened to stumble across a [previous GMIT student's](https://github.com/RitRa/Project2018-iris) investigation into this data set, whereby they used scikit-learn to predict what type a given iris might be if it had any user specified measurements.
 There are also numerous examples of R's machine learning capabilities being used on this data set, however as this project in Python, I did not explore them in depth.

 # References and Resources